Gunbuster: Japan

-Gunbuster was originally released in Japan by Bandai Visual over three volumes on VHS and LaserDisc, with two episodes per volume.
+Gunbuster was originally released in Japan by Bandai over three volumes on VHS and LaserDisc, with two episodes per volume.
 It was then re-released on a LaserDisc box set in 1995, featuring two new Science Lesson episodes.
 The series was released on Region 2 DVD in 2001.
 A remastered four-disc DVD set was released three years later with dramatically improved image quality and new extras such as three short animations, a rough cut of episode five, and an unmatted version of episode six.
 In addition, a supplemental DVD titled Gunbuster Perfect Guide was released, featuring exclusive interviews with the staff and voice cast, plus a 161-page book with original artwork and production notes.

 In 2006, a theatrical version of Gunbuster was released in Japan, featuring a 5.1 soundtrack containing new sound effects, the original score, and re-recorded dialogue by the original Japanese voice actors.
 The feature-length film is an abridged version of the original OVA series, using the same animated footage as the original.
 It was released as a double feature with a condensed version of Diebuster as Gunbuster & Diebuster: The Gattai Movie!! (トップをねらえ!&トップをねらえ2! 合体劇場版!!, Toppu wo Nerae! & Toppu wo Nerae 2!
 Gattai Gekijōban!!).

 Bandai Visual released a Blu-ray set of the OVA series with extras.
 It was released in Japan on February 24, 2012, in regular and complete limited edition sets.
 Both sets feature the newly re-recorded 5.1 audio (that was used for the theatrical compilation), along with the original 2.0 mix, remastered video, a brand new short, audio commentary, video shorts, and a 16-page booklet.
 The complete edition also included a bonus disc, full of production materials, previously unseen video footage, and a 100-page booklet.